James Carine: Post-Naval career

 Following his retirement from the Royal Navy he joined the British Arab Horse Society as Manager and Registrar and was appointed Chairman of the International Stud Book Committee for the Arab Horse Breed.
 Contributing to the World Arabian Horse Organization and acting as Independent Chairman of the WAHO Stud Book Advisory Sub-committee and Independent Co-Chairman of the World Registrars Meeting, attending a number of conferences including in Bahrain (1998), Australia (2000), Turkey (2002), Poland (2004) and Syria (2007).

 In 1988 he joined the Worshipful Company of Chartered Secretaries and Administrators as a Liveryman, he was elected to be Master of the Livery Company in 1997/98.
 As part of his duties that year he led the company as part of the procession for the Lord Mayor's Show that year and hosted a dinner for the members onboard HMS Belfast.

 Furthermore, also in 1988, Carine was awarded the Freedom of the City of London.

 Retiring from the Arab Horse Society in 2000, he joined the Wiltshire Ambulance Service as Chairman, before its merger with Bath and Gloucestershire services to form Great Western Ambulance Service.

 Carine then joined the management team of Royal United Hospital in 2006, Bath as Chairman.
 He also served as a Member of the National Copyright Tribunal; a Trustee of the Combat Stress Charity and a local welfare representative for BLESMA.

 He was also a Fellow of the Chartered Governance Institute.

 From 1997 to 2003 he was a member of the Board of Governors at Leweston School.

 In 2012, Carine published a memoir titled 'Newspaper Round to Rear Admiral, Odyssey of a Castletown Boy', copies of which are available in Castletown Library and the Manx Museum.

 Personal life and death

 In 1961 he married Sally.
 The marriage produced four children; one daughter and three sons.

-In his retirement Carine was active in his hobbies of dingy racing and horse racing.
+In his retirement Carine was active in his hobbies of Dinghy racing and horse racing.

 He was created a Knight of the Order of St. Gregory the Great by the then Pope John Paul II.

 Carine died on 27 January 2024, at the age of 89.
 A private funeral was held on 15 February 2024 in Chippenham at St. Mary's Catholic Church.